miasvanklei/nocc/docs/architecture.md

 ## Balancing files over servers

-When a daemon has an invocation to compile `1.cpp`, it **chooses a remote server based on a file name hash** (not a full path, just by basename).
+When a daemon has an invocation to compile `1.cpp`, it **chooses a remote server based on file name hash**.
 It does not try to balance servers by load, or least used, etc. — just a name hash.

 The intention is simple: when a build process runs from different machines, it could be in different folders in CI build agents — we want a file with its dependencies to point to one and the same server always.